antaresproject/docs/docs/services/widget.md

 ];
 ```

-It will render the widget available only during the presentation of views which belong to the 'foo' component.
+It will render the ui component available only during the presentation of views which belong to the 'foo' component.

 ## Attributes

-Attributes enables being in control of widget's behavior on a website.
+Attributes enables being in control of ui component's behavior on a website.
 The list of attributes:

 * x
 * y